JackSawyerWATX/dsaArrays/README.md

 - `linearSearch.py`: Implements the linear search algorithm for finding elements in an unsorted array.
 - `pythonQueueClass.py`: Implements a queue data structure as a Python class with methods for enqueue, dequeue, peek, and size operations.
 - `pythonQueue.py`: Demonstrates basic queue operations using Python lists, showing enqueue, dequeue, and queue management.
+- `queueUsingLinkedLists.py`: Implements a queue data structure using linked lists with Node class, providing efficient O(1) enqueue and dequeue operations.
 - `stacks.py`: Demonstrates basic stack operations using Python lists, showing push, pop, peek, and stack management.
 - `classStack.py`: Implements a stack data structure as a Python class with push, pop, and isEmpty methods.
 - `bubbleSort.py`: Implements the basic bubble sort algorithm with detailed comments explaining each step of the sorting process.